- 18.07 (released) ...

 - In a priority queue, items have an associated notion of order; the element that comes out at any given time is the largest of those which are in the dispenser.

 Stacks - dispensers with a LIFO retrieval policy - are a ubiquitous structure in software development.
 Their most famous application is to parsing (syntactic analysis), but many other types of systems use one or more stacks.
 Class STACK describes general stacks, without commitment to a representation.
 This is a deferred class which may not be directly instantiated.
-The fundamental operations are put (add an element at end of queue), item (retrieve the oldest element, non-destructively), remove (remove the oldest element), is_empty (test for empty queue).
+The fundamental operations are put (add an element to the top of the stack), item (retrieve the element from the top, non-destructively), remove (remove the element from the top), is_empty (test for an empty stack).

 Three effective heirs are provided: